 Community resources and funding assistance

-Accessing all of the resources you need to support yourself, your family, and your community are critical during these challenging times.
-Public benefits, resources and services are designed to respond to the needs of the community.
+Accessing all of the resources you need to support yourself, your family, and your community is critical during these challenging times.
+Public benefits, resources, and services are designed to respond to the needs of the community.
 When you access benefits and services, don’t worry that you’re taking resources away from someone else in need.

 If you need food